dojo/docs/dojox/calendar.rst

 In addition to the start and end time, a summary is retrieved on the data item, by default using the "summary" property name (use summaryAttr property to change the property name).

 The data item can also be flagged "all day".
-An all-day data item is representing a particular event that spans over one or several days and that starts at the beginning of a day to finish at the beginning of another day.
+An all-day data item represents a particular event that spans over one or several days and that starts at the beginning of a day to finish at the beginning of another day.

     All-day data items can be displayed differently: for example by default they are displayed in the secondary sheet of a column view.
 The editing behavior of an all-day data item is also different to keep the all-day constraint.
-The calendar is looking to the "allDay" property of a data item to determine if it is an all day or not (boolean value expected).
+    The calendar looks at the "allDay" property of a data item to determine if it is an all day or not (boolean value expected).
 The property name can be configured by setting the allDayAttr property.

 Time range definition